---

 **18. What are some good food safety practices to follow?** Wash hands and surfaces often, separate raw and cooked foods, cook foods to safe temperatures, and refrigerate perishables promptly.

-19. How long can food be safely left out at room temperature?
-Food should not be left out at room temperature for more than 2 hours, and if the ambient temperature is above 90°F (32°C), it should be no more than 1 hour.
+**19. How long can food be safely left out at room temperature?** Food should not be left out at room temperature for more than two hours, and if the ambient temperature is above 90°F (32°C), they should not be left out for more than one hour.

 **20. What should I do if I suspect I have food poisoning?** Drink plenty of fluids, rest, avoid solid foods for a while, and seek medical advice if symptoms are severe or persist.